Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 • Who pays Transfer Tax?
 The seller or receiver of the property.

-• What is the deadline to pay the Transfer Tax?
+• What is the deadline for paying the Transfer Tax?
 Within 30 days following the land title transfer.

 Value Added Tax (VAT)